-When the sublease is assessed as an operating lease, the Group recognise lease income from sublease in profit or loss within "Revenue".
+When the sublease is assessed as an operating lease, the Group recognise lease income from the sublease in profit or loss within "Revenue".
 The right-of-use asset relating to the head lease is not derecognised.

-For contract which contains lease and non-lease components, the Group allocates the consideration based on a relative stand-alone selling price basis.
+For contracts which contain lease and non-lease components, the Group allocates the consideration based on a relative stand-alone selling price basis.